GoogleChrome/web.dev/src/site/content/en/blog/launch-handler/index.md

 Both `route_to` and `navigate_existing_client` also accept a list (array) of values, where the first valid value will be used.
-This is to allow new values to be added to the spec without breaking backwards compatibility with old implementations.
+This is to allow new values to be added to the spec without breaking backwards compatibility with existing implementations.

-For example, if `"matching-url-client"` were added, sites would specify `"route_to": ["matching-url-client", "existing-client"]` to continue to control the behavior of older browsers that did not support `"matching-url-client"`.
+For example, if the value `"matching-url-client"` were added, sites would specify `"route_to": ["matching-url-client", "existing-client"]` to continue to control the behavior of older browsers that did not support `"matching-url-client"`.

 ### The `window.launchQueue` interface

-If the app has declared that it wants to handle launches in an existing client (by specifying `"route_to": "existing-client"`), it needs to imperatively do something with incoming launch URLs.
+If the app has declared that it wants to handle launches in an existing client (by specifying `"route_to": "existing-client"`), it can imperatively do something with incoming launch URLs.
 This is where the `launchQueue` comes into play.
-To access launch target URLs, a site needs to specify a consumer for the `window.launchQueue` object, which is then passed the target URLs via the `launchParams.targetURL` field.
+To access launch target URLs, a site needs to specify a consumer for the `window.launchQueue` object, which is then passed the target URL via the `launchParams.targetURL` field.
 Launches are queued until they are handled by the specified consumer, which is invoked exactly once for each launch.
 In this manner, every launch is handled, regardless of when the consumer was specified.
 The code snippet below shows a fictive audio player